tshort/julia/ui/website/julia-markdown-readme.md

-*Server connection and Javascript processing* -- Communication with the server is handled using the same infrastructure as the web REPL (which looks like it's mostly thanks to Stephen Boyer).
+*Server connection and Javascript processing* -- Communication with the server is handled using the same infrastructure as the web REPL (which looks like it's mostly thanks to Stephan Boyer).
 The file that does most of the work is `julia/ui/website/jlmd.js`.
 This is adapted from `julia/ui/website/repl.js`.
 Plotting is handled with D3, just like the web REPL.
 One difference is that results from Julia need to